Mira Dayal

 Biography

 Mira Dayal is an artist, writer, and editor based in New York.
-She produces systems of sculptures that often respond to a site's architecture or history; involve subtle but laborious uses of everyday objects and materials; critically reflect on changing technologies; and push against the limits of language and image.
-Dayal has held solo and two-person exhibitions at venues including Fuller Rosen Gallery, Philadelphia; Princeton University, NJ; Spencer Brownstone Gallery, New York; Kunstverein Dresden, Germany; Gymnasium, Brooklyn; Lubov, New York; NARS Foundation, Brooklyn; and Abrons Art Center, New York.
-She has participated in group exhibitions at the Hessel Museum of Art, Annandale-on-Hudson, NY; Feral File; Barnard College, New York; Miriam, Brooklyn; lower_cavity, Holyoke, MA; Parent Company, Brooklyn; Apparatus Projects, Chicago; Artspace New Haven, CT; OCHI, Los Angeles; Hesse Flatow, New York; NURTUREart, Brooklyn; and other spaces.
-She has participated in residencies at Ox-Bow, Art in General, and A.I.R.
-Gallery.
-Dayal is on faculty at Barnard College, Parsons School of Design, and the School of Visual Arts.
+She produces sculptures, drawings, installations, books, and interdisciplinary works that create and iterate larger systems of meaning.
+Her works often respond to a site’s architecture or history, involve subtle but laborious uses of everyday objects and materials, critically reflect on changing technologies, and expand the limits of language and image.
+Dayal has held solo and two-person exhibitions at Princeton University, NJ; Spencer Brownstone Gallery, New York; Fuller Rosen Gallery, Philadelphia; Kunstverein Dresden, Germany; Gymnasium, Brooklyn; Lubov, New York; NARS Foundation, Brooklyn; and Abrons Art Center, New York.
+She has participated in group exhibitions at Van Abbehuis, Eindhoven, Netherlands; the Hessel Museum of Art, Annandale-on-Hudson, NY; Feral File; Barnard College, New York; Miriam Gallery + Bookstore, Brooklyn; lower_cavity, Holyoke, MA; Parent Company, Brooklyn; Apparatus Projects, Chicago; Artspace New Haven, CT; and other spaces.
+Her work has been supported by residencies at Fountainhead, Miami; the Steel Yard, Providence, RI; Ox-Bow, Saugatuck, MI; Art in General, New York; and A.I.R.
+Gallery at Governor's Island, NY.
+Dayal is also senior editor at Triple Canopy, co-editor of Track changes: a handbook for art criticism (Paper Monument, 2023), and co-publisher of the collaborative artist book series prompt:.
+She teaches at Barnard College and the School of Visual Arts.